hrmnjt/sttp/content/blog/2023-12-01-git-organized.md

 ## folders, aliases and visual feedback

-Before today, I organized all repositories in freedesktop.org `xdg-user-dirs(1)`[^1] inspired `$HOME/code` folder which would have all my personal and work-related folders.
-I can't trace back why I do so but I would congratulate my past self to not organize folders aggressively and follow a convention (even without knowing it too well).
+Before today, I organized all repositories in freedesktop.org `xdg-user-dirs(1)`[^1] inspired `$HOME/code` folder for both personal and work repos.
+I can't trace back why I do so but I would thank my past self to not organize folders aggressively and follow a convention (even without knowing it too well).

 One of the things that ick-ed about above method was work and personal repos mixed together in one folder.
 I'm easily distracted and all repos in one